knzyrl/Star-Gazers-Project/README.md

 ## User Stories:

 1. Alice is interested in seeing what the sky will look like tonight at their location.
-She inputs her coordinates and time and receives a star chart with those parameters. _(Team User Story)_
+She inputs her coordinates and date and receives a star chart with those parameters. _(Team User Story)_

    - Interactor: User inputs coordinates and time.